-With the Great British summer just around the corner, it’s time to pack your bucket and spade and head off on your next UK beach holiday.
-We’re excited to share our top picks from the 2021 Blue Flag beaches list so you can start planning your summer staycation.
+It’s time to pack your bucket and spade and head off on your next UK beach holiday.
+We’re excited to share our top picks from the 2022 Blue Flag beaches list so you can start planning your summer staycation.
 From family-friendly beaches boasting miles of golden sand to pretty hidden coves, stunning dog walking spots and traditional seaside towns, there’s something for everyone on this year’s Blue Flag beaches list.
-The best part is, many of these spectacular beaches are within easy reach from one of our 67 UK holiday parks, so you’ll be perfectly placed for your next day out!
+The best part is, many of these spectacular beaches are within easy reach from one of our 66 UK holiday parks, so you’ll be perfectly placed for your next day out!

 What are Blue Flag beaches?